zackwhit/NeohertzFC4/README.md

 available.
 I'm inclined to making a board that can have either an AT32 or an STM32 chip, that way you could just select whichever one is best at the time.
 Of course, this hinges on betaflight actually having decent support for AT32 chips, since I don't personally have time to add support.

+Other (optional) features I'm interested in adding:
+- ELRS receiver built-in, both 900MHz and 2.4GHz options would be great so as to support long range flying.

 #### License
 GNU General Public License v3.0